Quantum groups and Nichols algebras acting on conformal field theories: Applications to the Logarithmic Kazhdan-Lusztig Correspondence

-\begin{acknowledgementX} I am indebted and greatful to A. Semikhatov, for hospitality in Moscow and for countless hours of exposing me to this topic and his ideas, to C. Schweigert, whose continuing support and inspiration made all of this possible, and to B. Feigin, who created such beauty, continuously answered my questions and explained the big picture.
-Also many thanks to Christian Reiher for enduring help on the analysis side and regarding the smallness-condition.\\
+\enlargethispage{2.5cm} \begin{acknowledgementX} I am indebted and grateful to A. Semikhatov, for hospitality in Moscow and for countless hours of exposing me to the topic and his ideas, to C. Schweigert, whose continuing support and inspiration made all of this possible, and to B. Feigin, who created such beauty, continuously answered my questions and explained the big picture. \\

+Also many thanks to Christian Reiher for enduring help on the analysis side and to Yorck Sommerh\"auser and the anonymous referee for carefully reviewing and improving the manuscript.
 My visit in Moscow with the DAAD PRIME program was funded by the BMBF Germany and the Marie Curie Action of the EU.
-I am also greatful for partial support from the DFG Graduiertenkolleg 1670 at the University Hamburg.
+I am also grateful for partial support from the DFG Graduiertenkolleg 1670 at the University Hamburg.\\